gwotto/mermaid_quarto/analysis/mermaid-quarto-test.md

 does not (in my setting) render the mermaid node definition syntax introduced in `Mermaid 11.3.0`, but renders mermaid code with older syntax and includes `pdf` files.
-Github flavoured `markdown` does render mermaid code and includes `pdf` files, but does not support automated references to figures.
+Github flavoured `markdown` does render mermaid code but does not include `pdf` files and does not support automated references to figures.

 ## Rendering mermaid diagrams from code